-Question Response Section

-What is the Acquisition?
+Question Response What is the Acquisition?
 On 30 July 2019, the Company and the Takmur Vendors entered into a Share Exchange Agreement under which the Company agreed to issue 210,274,171 new Shares to shareholders in Takmur (on a post-Consolidation basis) (Acquisition Shares) in exchange for all of the issued capital of Takmur.
-Following completion of the Acquisition, the Directors intend to focus on the mineral sands operation such that the principal activities and assets of the Company will be Section 3.2

-the current activities and assets of Takmur.

-Question Response : The Company proposes to change its name to Pyx Resources Limited on completion of the Acquisition, which in the Proposed Directors' opinion will be better suited to the Company's new strategic direction.
+Following completion of the Acquisition, the Directors intend to focus on the mineral sands operation such that the principal activities and assets of the Company will be the current activities and assets of Takmur.
+The Company proposes to change its name to Pyx Resources Limited on completion of the Acquisition, which, in the Proposed Directors' opinion, will be better suited to the Company's new strategic direction.
 Where relevant, this Prospectus assumes that the Acquisition has been completed and all conditions to the Transaction have been satisfied.
+Section 3.2

-What are the key terms of the Acquisition?
-The key terms of the Acquisition, which is subject to Shareholder Approval, are as follows: • The Company will conduct a 20 to 1 consolidation of its existing issued capital.
-This will reduce the issued capital of the Company to approximately 18,284,711 Shares; • The Company will acquire Takmur via the issue of 210,274,171 Shares (post-Consolidation); • The Company will seek to raise AU\$14,000,000 through the issue of 35,000,000 Shares at a price of AU\$0.40 per Share under a prospectus and seek re-admission to the Official List of the ASX.
+Question Response Section What are the key terms of the Acquisition?
+The key terms of the Acquisition are as follows: The Company will conduct a 20 to 1 consolidation of its existing issued capital.
+This will reduce the issued capital of the Company to approximately 18,284,711 Shares; The Company will acquire Takmur via the issue of 210,274,171 Shares (post-Consolidation); The Company will seek to raise AU\$14,000,000 through the issue of 35,000,000 Shares at a price of AU\$0.40 per Share under a prospectus and seek admission to the Official List of the NSX and removal from ASX.
 On completion of the Acquisition the Company will change its name to "Pyx Resources Limited".
 Additionally, the current Board of the Company, with the exception of Alvin Tan, will resign and be replaced by the Proposed Directors.
 The Acquisition will result in a change in nature and scale of the Company's activities from an oil and gas exploration and production company to mineral sands exploration and production.
-It will require the Company to recomply with Chapters 1 and 2 of the ASX Listing Rules including ASX agreeing to the re-admission of the Company to the Official List.
-What will be the Company's key business strategies following completion of the Acquisition?
-The Company's objective is to build shareholder value by developing the Mandiri Project, adding premium quality mineral sands tenements to its portfolio in Indonesia and, if deemed appropriate, globally.
-The Public Offer proceeds will be used to further develop and operate the Mandiri Project.
-The Company's strategy following the completion of the Acquisition is: to maintain its current obligations under its existing agreements in relation to the Mandiri Project; to increase production capacity and output from Mandiri; to investigate the development of potential strategic partnerships and/or potential strategic acquisition opportunities in the mineral sands sectors; and leverage the skills and expertise of the proposed executive and leadership team.
+What will be the Company's key business strategies following completion of the Acquisition? develop and operate the Mandiri Project.
 What are the Company's key material contracts?
-Upon completion of the Transaction, the key material contracts of the Company will be: an Exclusive Operation and Management Agreement between PT AUM (a subsidiary of Takmur) and Mandiri; a Management Services Agreement between Mandiri and Phoenician Management Services Limited in relation to the provision of the services of Mr Oliver Hasler; mining contractor, personnel services and indemnity agreements; a Deal Advisory Agreement between the Company and Cedrus Investments Limited; a Private Placement Agreement between the Company and Cedrus Investments Limited; and a brokerage agreement between the Company and Cedrus Investments Limited.
+Upon completion of the Transaction, the key material contracts of the Company will be: an Exclusive Operation and Management Agreement between PT AUM (a subsidiary of Takmur) and Mandiri; a machinery lease contract between Mandiri and PT CFM Minerals Indonesia; a Management Services Agreement between Mandiri and Phoenician Management Services Limited in relation to the provision of theservices of Mr Oliver Hasler; mining contractor, personnel services and indemnity agreements; a Deal Advisory Agreement between the Company and Cedrus Investments Limited; a Private Placement Agreement between the Company and Cedrus Investments Limited; and a brokerage agreement between the Company and Cedrus Investments Limited.
 Section 11